LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Sales Navigator filters group filter

-#3 Sales Navigator will automatically suggest other similar groups.
+#3 Sales Navigator will suggest other similar groups.

 Suggested groups, group filters, Sales Navigator filters

-Once you’ve chosen LinkedIn groups of your interest, use other Sales Navigator filters to narrow down your search results.
+Note: Once you’ve chosen LinkedIn groups of interest, use other Sales Navigator filters to narrow your search results.

-The LinkedIn People Also Viewed feature displays a list of LinkedIn members that the platform’s algorithm found important for your LinkedIn experience whether you are using the platform for networking, job search, or lead generation.
+As you may know, the LinkedIn People Also Viewed feature displays a list of LinkedIn members that the platform’s algorithm found important for your LinkedIn experience, whether you are using the platform for networking, job search, or lead generation.
+Use the algorithm to your advantage and better target your audience.

-Unlike the People Also Viewed feature, People You May Know suggests LinkedIn members for you to connect with based on commonalities between you and the LinkedIn member in question.
+Unlike the People Also Viewed feature, People You May Know suggests LinkedIn members for you to connect with based on commonalities between you and those LinkedIn members.

-LinkedIn recommends members who may have shared connections, have similar profile information such as experiences, company, or industry, or might have attended the same school.
-You will see these profiles on the right rail of your LinkedIn profile or if you go to other members’ profiles.
+LinkedIn recommends members who may have shared connections have similar profile information (experiences, company name, company size, industry, or attended the same school).
+You will see these profiles on the right rail of your LinkedIn profile.

 People you may know section LinkedIn

-Bear in mind that the better your LinkedIn profile is optimized, the more accurately will algorithms suggest members that fit your prospecting preferences.
+Note: Keep in mind that the better your LinkedIn profile is optimized, the more accurately algorithms will suggest members that fit your prospecting preferences.

 In this case, we see our lead’s business email, company website, and even phone number.